-If a complaint is upheld, the advertiser/marketer can ask for a review of the Board’s decision.
-If a complaint is dismissed, the original complainant(s) can ask for a review of the Board’s decision.
+If a complaint is upheld, the advertiser/marketer can ask for a review of the Ad Standards Community Panel's decision.
+If a complaint is dismissed, the original complainant(s) can ask for a review of the Community Panel’s decision.

 Who can ask for a review?